Movement Disorders Research Faculty

 Expertise: Parkinson’s disease and multiple system atrophy

-Methodological skills: neuron-type selective gene expression, single cell/nucleus transcriptomics, rodent Parkinson’s disease models, and biomarker development
+Methodological skills: cell-type selective gene expression, single cell/nucleus transcriptomics, rodent Parkinson’s disease models, and biomarker development

 Giulietta M. Riboldi, MD, PhD

-Expertise: Parkinson’s disease, atypical parkinsonism, genetic movement disorders, genomics, and the immune system and Parkinson’s disease
+Expertise: Parkinson’s disease, atypical parkinsonism, genetics of Parkinson’s disease and rare movement disorders, genomics, and the immune system and Parkinson’s disease

-Methodological skills: genetic and genomic analysis (whole exome sequencing, RNAseq, and methylation), statistical analysis of longitudinal data, and molecular mechanisms of neurodegenerative diseases
+Methodological skills: genetic and genomic analysis (genomic analysis, whole exome sequencing, whole genome sequencing, long reads sequencing data), RNAseq, proteomics, and methylation), statistical analysis of longitudinal data, and molecular mechanisms of neurodegenerative diseases